pivotal/docs-tap/install-tanzu-cli.hbs.md

      ```

 3. Set the environment variable `TANZU_CLI_NO_INIT` to `true` to ensure that the local downloaded
-   versions of the CLI core and plug-ins are installed by running:
+   versions of the CLI core and plug-ins are installed:

     ```console
     export TANZU_CLI_NO_INIT=true